"Proof that greatness can be achieved at any age – #Dreamforcestage 2015"

 - BeeAmbassador, Social Entrepreneur, Student

 Mikaila is an 12 year-old 7th grader from Austin, TX.
 She is the founder and owner of Me & the Bees Lemonade; Me & the Bees Lemonade is an award-winning natural lemonade with flaxseed and sweetened with honey.
 Mikaila sold her award-winning lemonade from her lemonade stand for four years before being picked up by America’s healthiest grocery store – Whole Foods Market.
 Me & the Bees Lemonade is now flying off the shelves of natural grocers like Whole Foods Market.
+Mikaila has since established The Healthy Hive Foundation to support and save the bees

 Mikaila has been featured as a panelist at several national conferences including South by Southwest (SXSW), Dreamforce, Dell World, Points of Light and Women Business Enterprise Council (WBEC).
 At age eight, Mikaila won “Teenpreneur of the Year” Award by Austin’s Black Chamber of Commerce and was named, “Most Likely to Succeed’ by Austin Monthly Magazine.
 Recently Mikaila received the Rising Star Entrepreneur Award by Austin Chamber of Commerce during the Austin A-List of the Hottest Start-up Awards.
 She has been featured in national publications like The Food Network Magazine, Oprah Magazine and local magazines like Edible Austin and Austin Woman Magazine.
 Yet, even after receiving awards and recognition, Mikaila has not been distracted from delivering on her company’s mission.
 Her hard word did not go unnoticed when she pitched her business to ABC’s Shark Tank and received an investment from Daymond John.